Joash-JW/Auto-DCA/README.md

 7. Set-up complete!
 Make sure TWS or IB Gateway is running **before** running the application.

 ### Tiger Brokers
-:white_check_mark: Do: Recommended to first try this out on your paper trading account.
+:warning: Recommended to first try this out on your paper trading account.

 1. Generate your private and public key. :heavy_exclamation_mark: Note: generated key needs to be in **1024 bits**